- Gorgeous display

-Samsung Gear S3: Staying in touch and getting connected
+Samsung Gear S3: Staying in touch and using Pay

 When it comes to transferring smartphone features to a smartwatch, Samsung does not cut corners.
 There's a built-in speaker, which is hidden away on the side of the watch.
 Once you've successfully paired the S3 with a Samsung or Android phone over Bluetooth, it'll pull through your contacts letting you make calls from the wrist.
 Let's be clear, you will still look stupid answering a call from a watch, but if it is something you really think you'll do, the call quality is pretty decent.
 Just make sure you crank up the volume to the max.

 That addition of a speaker does also mean you can now create voice memos and leave voice messages.
 This is done through Samsung's S Voice software, however our experience creating memos was often quite frustrating as it didn't always pick up what we were saying.